 Dispute Resolution Center of King County Programs

-The Dispute Resolution Center provides a number of conflict resolution services including mediation, conflict coaching, group services and training.
-Mediators are provided at all of the small claims courts in King County each day so that parties have an opportunity to try mediation at the court house on the day of their hearing.
-Mediation allows for more flexible agreements and is confidential, unlike court.
-If the parties don't reach agreement during the mediation, they can still have their case heard by the Judge the same day.
+The Dispute Resolution Center (DRC) provides a number of conflict resolution services including mediation, conflict coaching, services and training.
+DRC mediators are present at every small claims court session in King County so that parties have an opportunity to try mediation at the court house on the day of their hearing.
+Mediation allows for more flexible agreements than a judgment and is confidential.
+There is no fee for the service.
+If the parties don't reach agreement during the mediation, they can still have their case heard by the judge the same day.

-The DRC also offers low-cost face-to-face mediation at our offices in Seattle and Federal Way by appointment.
-Our mediators will facilitate a 3-hour session, which helps the parties talk through their problems in a fair, civil, and safe way so that they can find a solution that works for both of them.
+The DRC also offers mediation services at our Seattle office on a sliding fee scale.
+Our mediators help the parties talk through their problems in a fair, civil, and safe way so that they can find a solution that works for both of them.